 Deep Blue Sea (1999) | Guilty Biscuits

-We all have those movies that we know are bad, but some weird personal taste or maybe even a small hint of nostalgia is able to push them into the realm of enjoyable to the point that you would be willing to watch them right now over something you know is good.
+We all have those movies that we know are bad, but some weird personal taste or maybe even a small hint of nostalgia is able to push them into the realm of enjoyment to the point that you would be willing to watch them right now over something you know is good.
 For example, I know someone who loves 13 Ghosts, knowing full well how bad of a movie it is.
 This is traditionally defined as a guilty pleasure, but I’m legally obligated to make some dog-related pun on this site when trying to create another review format.
 As the title of the article suggests, one of my guilty favorites is Deep Blue Sea.

 What is it?

 Deep Blue Sea is but a drop of water in the massive ocean of shark-themed horror movies.
-Ever since Jaws graced the silver screen in the 1970’s, invented the summer blockbuster, and created a mass hysteria of shark phobia that can be recognized as partially responsible for the rapid decline of the populations of various shark species, there has been a never-ending supply of shark movies trying to replicate the same level of success that Spielberg’s masterpiece experienced.
-At the end of the millennium, there was a surge of science-fiction in the genre of horror, and Deep Blue Sea, while not predominantly a sci-fi flick, uses some pseudo science in the form of genetic modification to propel its premise out of shallow waters.
+Ever since Jaws graced the silver screen in the 1970s, invented the summer blockbuster, and created a mass hysteria of shark phobia that can be recognized as partially responsible for the rapid decline of the populations of various shark species, there has been a never-ending supply of shark movies trying to replicate the same level of success that Spielberg’s masterpiece experienced.
+At the end of the millennium, there was a surge of science-fiction in the genre of horror, and Deep Blue Sea, while not predominantly a sci-fi flick, uses some pseudo-science in the form of genetic modification to propel its premise out of shallow waters.

-Overly ambitious, attractive, and wooden mad-scientist Dr. Susan McAlister (Saffron Burrows) is trying to find a cure for Alzheimer’s disease through researching the proteins and other genetic capabilities of a shark’s brain.
+Overly ambitious, attractive, and wooden mad scientist Dr. Susan McAlister (Saffron Burrows) is trying to find a cure for Alzheimer’s disease by researching the proteins and other genetic capabilities of a shark’s brain.
 This is somewhat surprising when you consider that sharks tend to have rather small brains.
 Those who have never watched Shark Week might be unaware of the fact that sharks have been around since before the dinosaurs, which also had notoriously small brains for their size.
 As the apex predator of the ocean, you don’t need to think much when you’re designed to be capable of eating everything else around you, I guess.

 With the funding of a philanthropic millionaire, who is later revealed to be Samuel L. Jackson’s character Russel Franklin, McAlister has been able to achieve great strides in her research.
 However, with little to show for it, and a potential scandal on their hands from the opening scene in which one of the mako sharks managed to nearly escape, Franklin decides to see where his money has been going all these years and makes a visit to her facility.
 Upon arriving at the facility, Franklin is introduced to a variety of characters who, while mostly archetypal in their portrayals, manage to stand out from each other rather well.
 A fair amount of attention is given to LL Cool J as the wise-cracking chef Preacher.
 But, as I’ll get to later, it’s certain other actors who manage to steal the show, whether they make it to the end of the movie or not.

 Since this is a horror movie, and since you have a bigger brain than a shark’s, you should be able to guess how the story will progress when you have a bunch of sharks that have been experimented on in an isolated research facility in the middle of the ocean.
 Disaster strikes.
-The people get stuck on the facility and have to find a way to escape without becoming lunch for the killer makos.
+The people get stuck in the facility and have to find a way to escape without becoming lunch for the killer makos.

 What Makes it a ‘Bad’ Movie?